William Boericke: Hospital and medical college in Northern California

 Boericke co-founded the Pacific Homeopathic Medical College and Hahnemann Hospital in 1881.
 In 1883, Boericke was a co-incorporator and founding faculty member of the Hahnemann Medical College of San Francisco, graduating its first class in October 1884.
-The Hahnemann Medical College was absorbed by the University of California, San Francisco, Medical School in July 1918.
+The Hahnemann Medical College of the Pacific was absorbed by the University of California, San Francisco, Medical School in July 1918.
 That same year, the University appointed Boericke as its first homeopathic lecturer, a position he had held from 1883, at the original college, to 1922, at UCSF.
 Instruction in homeopathy continued at UCSF until 1939, when the school dropped it from the curriculum.

 Boericke & Tafel

-In 1853, William Boericke's uncle, Francis Edmund Boericke (1826–1901), and Rudolph Leonhard Tafel (1831–1896) founded a bookstore specializing in Swedenborgian literature, at 24 South 5th in Philadelphia.
+In 1853, William Boericke's uncle, Francis Edmund Boericke (1826–1901), and Rudolph Leonhard Tafel (1831–1896) founded a bookstore specializing in Swedenborgian literature, at 24 South 5th Street in Philadelphia.
 Upon the suggestion of Constantine Hering, they began to manufacture and sell homeopathic remedies.
 Within six months of the formation of the partnership, Rudolph Tafel left to assume a teaching position at the U.S. Naval Academy.
 That same year (1854), Francis Boericke married Rudolph Tafel's sister, Eliza Mathilda Tafel (1838–1904).
 Francis Boericke kept the small book store, and took in Rudolph's brother, Adolph Julius Tafel (1839–1995), as an apprentice.
 In 1855, Adolph Tafel left for the West.
 In 1863, Francis Boericke earned a medical degree from the Homeopathic Medical College of Pennsylvania.
-In 1869, he formed a partnership with Adolph Tafel, Boericke & Tafel, a publishing company, homeopathic medicine wholesaler, retailer, and manufacturer, in Philadelphia, headquartered at Fifth Street, above Chesnut.
+In 1869, he formed a partnership with Adolph Tafel, Boericke & Tafel, a publishing company, homeopathic medicine wholesaler, retailer, and manufacturer, in Philadelphia, headquartered at Fifth Street, above Chestnut.

 When William Boericke graduated from public high school in Cincinnati in 1863, he moved to Philadelphia to work for the Boericke pharmacy.
 In 1870, Boericke & Tafel opened a branch in San Francisco called "Pioneer Homeopathic Pharmacy", located at 234 Sutter Street.
 William Boericke ran it from its inception.
 In 1876, William Boericke moved back to Philadelphia to attend Hahnemann Medical College, where he graduated with an MD in 1880.
 He then studied at the Vienna Medical School for one year.